AvarionMC/PluginHider/README.md

    ```
    Result: No commands will be visible at all

-### Operator Settings
+### Player Permission Control

-PluginHider allows you to configure whether operators (and specific players) can see all plugins:
+PluginHider provides fine-grained control over which players can see all plugins:

+- **Operator Control**:
    - `operator_can_see_everything`: When true, server operators can see all plugins regardless of hide/show settings

+- **Whitelist/Blacklist System**:
-- `show_everything_to_these_uuids`: Specify UUIDs of players who should see all plugins even when
+   - `whitelisted_uuids`: Players who can see all plugins, even when not operators or when `operator_can_see_everything`
+     is false
+   - `blacklisted_uuids`: Players who are treated as normal users and can't see hidden plugins, even when they're
-  `operator_can_see_everything` is false
+     operators and `operator_can_see_everything` is true

+This system gives you precise control over who can see what, regardless of their operator status.

 ### Tab Completion Format